 Hiking boots can come with two types of lining: waterproof membranes and/or insulation.

 “Waterproof” hiking boots typically use a waterproof/breathable membrane attached to or sandwiched inside the upper material.
 While this helps to keep your feet dry in wet conditions, they reduce breathability and add a hefty whack to the price tag.

 Many 4-season hiking boots use synthetic insulating lining to add warmth to their boots.

-The midsole is the part of the boot located between the outsole and insole.
+The midsole is part of the boot located between the outsole and insole.
 This component provides added cushioning and acts as a buffer against shock and impact trauma to the sole of your foot.

 The type of midsole used also influences the boot’s degree of stiffness.

 Stiffer midsoles make life more comfortable in steep, rocky, and uneven terrain by remaining relatively flat irrespective of how level the hiking surface is.
-On the downside, stiffer midsoles can cause foot fatigue and cramp on flatter trails.
+On the downside, stiffer midsoles can cause foot fatigue and cramping on flatter trails.

 The most common midsole materials are EVA (ethylene vinyl acetate) and polyurethane.

 - EVA is usually found in cheaper boots and hiking shoes but is often lighter, bouncier, and more pillow-like than polyurethane.
 EVA is used in different densities to vary the degree of firmness the midsole offers.